Caps edge Bruins 2-1 in SO in Chara’s return to Boston

 ICE CHIPS

 Capitals defenseman Justin Schultz played his 500th game. … Boston center David Krejci (lower body injury) returned to the lineup after missing the previous five games and defenseman Matt Grzelyck (lower body) also returned.
-He’ has played in just six of 19 games. … Washington center Evgeny Kuznetsov skated on the first line after missing the past two games with an upper-body injury. … Boston started defenseman Jarred Tinordi four days after he was claimed off waivers.
+He’ has played in just six of 19 games. … Kuznetsov skated on the first line after missing the past two games with an upper-body injury. … Boston started defenseman Jarred Tinordi four days after he was claimed off waivers.

 WHAT’S NEXT